katehayes/dpukarchive/README.md

 ![](README_files/figure-gfm/availability-plot-1.png)<!-- -->

-For more details use function fs_report - specify police force, data series, and time span, and the function returns a plot summarising the presence/absence of the relevant files across the relevant folders.
+Function fs_report supplies more details about a given police force, data series, and time span.
+When police force, data series, and time span are specified, the function returns a plot summarising the presence/absence of the relevant files across the relevant folders.
+The plot additionally highlights which folders would be downloaded/ files would be extracted by the function arc_extract().
+Here’s an example:
-Here’s an example of the plot for Wiltshire Police Force’s stop and search data for the months of Jan 2019 to June 2024.

 ![](README_files/figure-gfm/fs-plot-1.png)<!-- -->